tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 // This field is used together with "upload-id-marker".
 If "upload-id-marker" is not specified, multipart uploads whose "ObjectName" is lexicographically greater than "key-marker" will be listed.
 If "upload-id-marker" is specified, multipart uploads whose "ObjectName" is lexicographically greater than "key-marker" will be listed, and multipart uploads whose "ObjectName" is lexicographically equal to "key-marker" with "UploadID" greater than "upload-id-marker" will be listed. void SetKeyMarker(const std::string& marker);

 // Set the maximum number of parts to return.
-Value range: 1-1000 (default) void SetMaxUploads(const std::string& max_uploads);
+Value range: 1-1000 (default: 1000) void SetMaxUploads(const std::string& max_uploads);

 // This field is used together with "key-marker".
 If "key-marker" is not specified, "upload-id-marker" will be ignored.
 If "key-marker" is specified, multipart uploads whose "ObjectName" is lexicographically greater than "key-marker" will be listed, and multipart uploads whose "ObjectName" is lexicographically equal to "key-marker" with "UploadID" greater than "upload-id-marker" will be listed.